 KEEPING IT COOL: SMART TIPS TO MAKE ICE LAST LONGER ON YOUR FISHING TRIP

-An icebox or cooler is a staple in any fishing trip, but things can quickly go awry if you don’t know how to make your ice last longer.
+An icebox, esky or cooler is a staple in any fishing trip, but things can quickly go awry if you don’t know how to make your ice last longer.
 There are some steps you can take to ensure long-lasting ice, whether you’re using it to store fresh fish or keep your food and drinks cold.
-Here are five tips you must keep in mind on your next fishing adventure.
+Here are my five tips to keep in mind on your next fishing adventure.

 KEEP YOUR ICEBOX SHUT

 The most important thing to remember is to keep your icebox closed as much as possible.
 Repeatedly opening and closing it isn’t going to help your cause.
 You may be tempted to take a peek once in a while, but that’ll only speed up the melting process.
 Each time you lift up that lid, you’re letting heat in and the cold out at the same time.

 It’s not rocket science.
 There’s definitely going to be water in your esky whether or not you put it there in the first place.
 Ice melts, and the water that builds up is going to make it melt faster.
 This is why you must drain the water every now and then to make the ice last longer.
 A number of coolers have drainage plugs at the bottom to move things along much quicker.
 So, if you’re looking to buy a new icebox, opt for one that has the drainage plug.